CSCfi/sda-filesystem/docs/linux-setup.md

 sudo mv cmd/qt/filesystem.desktop /etc/skel/Desktop/filesystem.desktop
 ```

-For the desktop icon to be functional use, each user needs to enable it using:
+For the desktop icon to be functional, each user needs to enable it using:
 ```
 chmod +x "${HOME}/Desktop/filesystem.desktop"
 gio set "${HOME}/Desktop/filesystem.desktop" "metadata::trusted" yes